707-Moira/aiqm2/README.md

 ## BHPERI
 This folder contains two subfolders. `gmtkn55` stores geometry optimization results of AIQM2 on each transition state in BHPERI from GMTKN55.

 We reevaluated AIQM2 on 3 reactions from BHPERI whose geometries are optimized at CCSD(T)/cc-pVTZ in a recent study [_Phys.
 Chem.
 Chem.
 Phys._ **2022**, 24, 18028–18042].
-The optimized geometries are included in folder `revised_PCCP`
+The optimized geometries and single point energies are included in folder `revised_PCCP`

 - `DA`: The Diels-Alder reaction starting from trans-butadiene and ethylene
 - `ER`: The electrocyclic ring-opening reaction starting from cyclobutene
 - `SR`: The sigmatropic rearrangement originating from the E-isomer of 1,3-pentadiene

 ## ambimodal
-This folder contains geometry optimization results for reactants, 2 products, and transition states at each level of theory for ambimodal reaction between tropone and dimethylfulvene studied in previous work. [_J.
+This folder contains optimized geometries and single point energies for reactants, 2 products, and transition states at each level of theory for ambimodal reaction between tropone and dimethylfulvene studied in previous work. [_J.
 Am.
 Chem.
 Soc._ **2017**, 139, 8251–8258]

 ## To be updated

-- GMTKN55 benchmark results of ANI-1ccx and various DFT methods
-- Energies of stationary points for reevaluated subset in BHPERI and ambimodal reaction
 - Jupiter notebooks for calculation and analysis of ambimodal reactions